Little Stranger (company)

-Little Stranger, Inc. is a film and television production company founded by actress and producer Tina Fey with president and long-time collaborator Eric Gurian.
+Little Stranger, Inc. is a film and television production company founded by actress and producer Tina Fey.
 It is known for producing the long-running series 30 Rock and Unbreakable Kimmy Schmidt.
 The company's name is a rough translation of Xenakes, Fey's mother's maiden name.

 Production

-In February 2016, Little Stranger signed with Universal Pictures on a two-year first look production deal.
+In February 2016, Little Stranger signed with Universal Pictures on a two-year first-look production deal.